- Funding opportunities for Mexico

-In Mexico, the German Aerospace Centre (DLR) closely cooperates with the Mexican authorities and research institutions as well as the European Agency for Space Travel, ESA.
+In Mexico, the German Aerospace Center (DLR) closely cooperates with the Mexican authorities and research institutions as well as the European Space Agency, ESA.
 Together, they have set up a data receiving station in Chetumal on the peninsular of Yucatan.
 This station can be used to receive and analyse information sent by satellites.
 As such, it will contribute to environmental protection in Mexico and neighbouring regions.
 In addition, it enables quicker and more targeted action in response to natural disasters such as fires or flooding.
 In 2014, ownership of the ground receiving station was passed to the Mexican Agency for Space Travel, AEM.
 AEM is now also responsible for operating and maintaining the station, while the DLR continues to support the research activities.

 Germany and Mexico are jointly contributing to climate protection.
 They have formed the 'German-Mexican Climate Protection Alliance' to support the Mexican government in developing and implementing its climate protection programme.

-An outstanding German-Mexican research project headed by the University of Heidelberg focuses on 'Prehistoric Finds from the Pleistocene-Holocene Transition Period in the Underwater Caves of the Yucatán Peninsula'.
-This project, which was funded until 2018 by the Federal Ministry of Research, has led to new surprising discoveries about the peopling of the American continent.
+An outstanding German-Mexican research project headed by the University of Heidelberg had focused on 'Prehistoric Finds from the Pleistocene-Holocene Transition Period in the Underwater Caves of the Yucatán Peninsula'.
+The project funded by the Federal Ministry of Education and Research (BMBF) has led to new surprising discoveries about the peopling of the American continent.
 Until now, scientists believed that humans first migrated to North America via the Bering Strait 11,000 years ago and then settled on the continent.
 New discoveries of fossils from the caves below Yucatán challenge this hypothesis.
 The results of the research so far suggest that humans already lived in Mexico 13,000 years ago - thousands of years before the high culture of the Mayas.
 It is not yet clear where these settlers came from.

 The scientific work and findings have already been presented to the public and are exhibited in museums.
 Exhibitions took place at the State Museum of Natural History in Karlsruhe (SMNK) and at Mexico’s largest natural history museum, MUDE, in Saltillo.